International students

 Arriving in Oxford

-Arrange in advance where you need to go to collect your keys for your accommodation, what time you can arrive, what happens if you arrive late and check the map for where you need to get off in Oxford if arriving by bus.
+Arrange in advance where you need to go to collect your keys for your accommodation and how to get to your room, what date and time you can arrive, what happens if you arrive late and check the map for where you need to get off in Oxford if arriving by bus.

 If you are arriving late in the evening you should let your College know in advance, but if you’ve been delayed unexpectedly, there is usually a night porter who you can contact by ringing the bell at the College entrance.
 The bus will stop at St Clements, the High Street (outside Examination Schools), St Aldates, with the last stop at Gloucester Green Bus Station in the city centre.
 If you live in a central college, it is often closer to depart the bus at Queens Lane on High Street.
-If you need a taxi, it will be better to get off at the last stop which is Gloucester Green Bus Station.
+If you need a taxi, it will be better to get off at the last stop which is Gloucester Green Bus Station where there are plenty of taxis behind the bus station and near the cinema.

 Getting a taxi to your College

-At Gloucester Green Bus Station you will find taxis waiting in the large square behind the bus station.
+At Gloucester Green Bus Station you will find taxis waiting in the large square behind the bus station and near the cinema.
 These can take you to your accommodation.
-The average fare will be about £7 for Oxford Colleges in the city centre or £10 to £20 if your College is further away from the city centre.
+The average fare will be about £8 for Oxford Colleges in the city centre or £10 to £20 if your College is further away from the city centre.
 If you have a lot of luggage the last stop (Gloucester Green) might be more convenient for you, and it’s easier to get a taxi there.
-If you are arriving by train, there are taxis outside the train station which can take you to your college, prices will vary from £7 to £20 depending on where your College is located.
+If you are arriving by train, there are taxis outside the train station which can take you to your college, prices will vary from £8 to £20 depending on where your College is located.

 Further useful websites